Skip to content

 A huge thank you to Joeโ€™s Flat Iron Cafe for generously donating iced coffee and cream to support our yard sale fundraiser!
 Where the funds will be used toward future experiential learning activities.
 The event was a wonderful success, and everyone truly enjoyed the fresh brew throughout the day.
 Our students and staff worked hard behind the scenes baking, cooking, organizing, and preparing to make the event happen.
 Additionally, students found success carrying around goods to vendors increasing sales.
 Beyond raising funds, this experience gave students the opportunity to build responsibility, teamwork, communication, and other important soft skills while interacting with community members and working with the public in a real-world setting.
 We are so grateful to everyone who donated, volunteered, supported, and helped make this day such a success!

-2 days ago, Tristen Hinkle
+about 1 month ago, Tristen Hinkle

 staff smiling behind a table of food they are selling at the yard sale